 This Curry in a Hurry is an awesome low-carb dinner option with whatever proteins and vegetables you have on hand!

-I mean, really – what could be simpler than throwing a few leftovers that (let’s not kid ourselves) you forgot you had in the back abyss of your refrigerator into a healthy keto-friendly dinner that can be ready in less than 20ish minutes?
+We mean, really - what could be simpler than throwing a few leftovers that (let’s not kid ourselves) you forgot you had in the back abyss of your refrigerator into a healthy keto-friendly dinner that can be ready in less than 20-ish minutes?
 It’s a great way to prevent food waste and use up what you have on hand.

-For this recipe pictured I used the Madras Simmer Sauce from Maya Kaimal with some leftovers, I had from this recipe, One Pan Chicken and Veggies.
+For this recipe pictured we used the Madras Simmer Sauce from Maya Kaimal with some leftovers.
 Let’s get into how to create your own with what you already have on hand.

 Can I use any protein?

 Pretty much, chicken, pork, shrimp, or even tofu or paneer will work great with any of the sauces.
-Paneer always has my vote. #cheeseforlife
+Paneer always has our vote. #cheeseforlife

 Can I use any vegetables?